Kanji – A Purple Memory of Springs Past!

 3 teaspoons salt or to taste

-2 teaspoons red chilli powder or to taste
+2 teaspoons red chili powder or to taste

 3 teaspoons mustard seeds